 The DMS Status field shall include a GCR Response subelement.

-The DMS response frame may instead be(#2229) transmitted to the broadcast or GCR group addresses.
+The DMS response frame may be(#2229) transmitted by an AP to the GCR concealment address or as an individually addressed frames to each STA that has an active GCR agreement for this GCR group address.
+The DMS response frame shall be transmitted by a non-AP STA or mesh STA as an individually addressed frame to the STA that it has an active GCR agreement with for this GCR group address (#2346)

 A cancellation of a GCR agreement shall also cause the Block Ack agreement to be cancelled for the GCR stream.